 Catherine M. Clark, J.D.

 Senior Vice President, General Counsel and Secretary, serving HJF since 2015

-Ms. Clark leads HJF’s legal and technology transfer teams in support of our mission and advises management and the Council of Directors on legal matters affecting the organization.
+Ms. Clark leads HJF’s legal team in support of our mission and advises management and the Council of Directors on legal matters affecting the organization.

 Before joining HJF as Assistant General Counsel in 2015, Ms. Clark served as Vice President and Assistant General Counsel of Vencore, Inc. (formerly QinetiQ North America, Inc.), and held prior positions with other government contracting organizations and in private practice.